demithetechie/100daysofcode/Beginner Python Projects/Beginner Python Notes.md

 # 👩🏾‍💻100 days of code👩🏾‍💻

 I will be starting the 100 days of code challenge with Python.
-Updates will be placed here daily from 1st December.
+Updates will be placed here ~~daily~~ from 1st December.
-Proposed finish date: 11th March 2021

 # Day 1 - Printing, Variables, Strings